 What can you do when you experience a quality of service issue?

-Due to the subjective nature of these kinds of complaints, it can be a challenge to provide specific options for recourse as these kinds of issues vary in scope and cost.
-Depending on your issue, there may be laws that address your concerns, but sometimes it becomes a “he said – she said” type of dispute that may have to be resolved in court.
-Here are some options that you may want to pursue when you are experiencing a quality of service issue:
+Due to the subjective nature of these kinds of complaints, it can be hard to provide specific options as these issues vary in scope and cost.
+Depending on your issue, there may be laws that address your concerns, but sometimes it becomes a “he said – she said” type of dispute that needs to be resolved in court.

 • Try to resolve the issue with the business directly.